The Complete Guide to Probiotics

 • Higher CFU counts aren't necessarily better—strain appropriateness matters more

-3. Delivery System
+3. Advanced Delivery System

 Probiotics must survive stomach acid to reach your intestines alive.